 Built as designed, the owner will have no more maintenance than a production built polyester boat unless you want to enjoy the beauty of wood, in this case it is desirable to store the boat under cover when not in use.

 |Study Plans||Construction Plans||Jig Kit||Complete Kit||Shipping Crate|

-Plan sheets only no templates.
-For a detailed look at the construction without the commitment of the templates we’ll send you all of the plan sheets for the build.
-These do not include a table of offsets or dimensions for frames or bulkheads but does include construction plan, jig plan dimensions and interior layout and details.
+Sample plan sheets only no templates.
+For a detailed look at the construction without the commitment of the templates we’ll send you a selection of plan sheets printed in a reduced 11×17.
+These include construction and profile plan, jig plan dimensions and interior layout and details.
 A great gift for someone potentially interested in the boat!
-Deduct the cost of study plans from any future purchases such as the full size templates.
+Deduct the cost of study plans (less shipping) from the future purchase of a complete plans set (within 1 year).